Cultivar: Etymology

 The word cultivar originated from the need to distinguish between wild plants and those with characteristics that arose in cultivation, presently denominated cultigens.
 This distinction dates to the Greek philosopher Theophrastus (370–285 BC), the "Father of Botany", who was keenly aware of this difference.
 Botanical historian Alan Morton noted that Theophrastus in his Historia Plantarum (Enquiry into Plants) "had an inkling of the limits of culturally induced (phenotypic) changes and of the importance of genetic constitution" (Historia Plantarum, Book 3, 2, 2 and Causa Plantarum, Book 1, 9, 3).

 The International Code of Nomenclature for algae, fungi, and plants uses as its starting point for modern botanical nomenclature the Latin names in Linnaeus' (1707–1778) Species Plantarum (tenth edition) and Genera Plantarum (fifth edition).
 In Species Plantarum, Linnaeus enumerated all plants known to him, either directly or from his extensive reading.
-He recognised the rank of varietas (botanical "variety", a rank below that of species and subspecies) and he indicated these varieties with letters of the Greek alphabet, such as α, β, and λ, before the varietal name, rather than using the abbreviation "var." as is the present convention.
+He recognised the rank of varietas (botanical "variety", a rank below that of species and subspecies) and he indicated these varieties with letters of the Greek alphabet, such as α, β, and δ, before the varietal name, rather than using the abbreviation "var." as is the present convention.
 Most of the varieties that Linnaeus enumerated were of "garden" origin rather than being wild plants.

 In time the need to distinguish between wild plants and those with variations that had been cultivated increased.
 In the nineteenth century many "garden-derived" plants were given horticultural names, sometimes in Latin and sometimes in a vernacular language.
 From circa the 1900s, cultivated plants in Europe were recognised in the Scandinavian, Germanic, and Slavic literature as stamm or sorte, but these words could not be used internationally because, by international agreement, any new denominations had to be in Latin.
 In the twentieth century an improved international nomenclature was proposed for cultivated plants.

 Liberty Hyde Bailey of Cornell University in New York, United States created the word cultivar in 1923 when he wrote that:

-In that essay, Bailey used only the rank of species for the cultigen, but it was obvious to him that many domesticated plants were more like botanical varieties than species, and that realization appears to have motivated the suggestion of the new category of cultivar.
+In that essay, Bailey used only the rank of species for the cultigen, but it was obvious to him that many domesticated plants were more like botanical varieties than species, and that realisation appears to have motivated the suggestion of the new category of cultivar.

 Bailey created the word cultivar.
-It is generally assumed to be a blend of cultivated and variety but Bailey never explicitly stated the etymology and it has been suggested that the word is actually a blend of cultigen and variety.
+It is generally assumed to be a blend of cultivated and variety but Bailey never explicitly stated his choice of etymology, and it has been suggested that the word is actually a blend of cultigen and variety.
 The neologism cultivar was promoted as "euphonious" and "free from ambiguity".
 The first Cultivated Plant Code of 1953 subsequently commended its use, and by 1960 it had achieved common international acceptance.